cfinn8822/configure-ad/README.md

 9)Create additional users and attempt to log into Client-1 with one of them:

- - Login to DC-1 as your admin account, if not already (use "jane_admin").
+ - Login to DC-01 as your admin account, if not already use ("jane_admin").
  - Press the Windows Key/Button and type "PowerShell".
    - Right-click on PowerShell_ISE and select Run as administrator.